chen-dylan-liang/opti-hub/README.md

 ## Registry
 The `registry.toml` file is the source of truth.
 It declares:
 - the package or repo to install
+- the paper or blog where it lives
 - the import module path
 - the optimizer class name